cybershoe/devday-mongo101-labs/docs/lab3/lab3-5.md

 - <span style="color:#1c00ff">age</span>: The field to evaluate
 - <span style="color:#ff0000">$gte</span>: The operator to evaluate this field with
 - <span style="color:#04a200">42</span>: The argument(s) for the operator.
-An operator may take a scalar value, an array, or a document of multuple parameters.
+An operator may take a scalar value, an array, or a document of multiple parameters.

 ## Searching for an inequality